 Halloween events & attractions

 If you haven’t experienced the epicly overstimulating combination of burlesque dancing, Mexican luchadore wresting, comedy and acrobatics, the annual Halloween extravaganza is a great place to start.
-Head to the Mayan to witness the out-of-body-experience of Lucha VaVoom, which will take on a vampire theme this October.
-See good vs. evil played out in a sinful circus featuring Cavanario, Flamita, David "Infinito" Arquette and more.
-For this Halloween spectacular, expect high octane car performers, live music and plenty of fangs.
+Head to the Mayan to witness the out-of-body-experience of Lucha VaVoom, which will take on a ghostly theme this October.

-This is the largest Halloween street party in the world, and there’s really no better place to be on October 31st.
-Sure, the crowd is huge (like, a half million people huge) and a bit belligerent, but the amazing display of costumes and general merry-making spirit deem it at least a worthy stop, if not your main destination for the evening.
-There will be dancing, drinking, and many mid-parade costume contests.
-Even if you don't plan on entering one, it's best to still come dressed to the nines—no one likes a party pooper in jeans and a t-shirt.
+Often considered the largest Halloween street party in the world, there’s really no better place to be on October 31st than Santa Monica Boulevard in WeHo.
+Sure, the crowd is huge (like, a half-million people huge) and a bit belligerent, but the amazing display of costumes and general merry-making spirit deem it at least a worthy stop, if not your main destination for the evening.
+There will be dancing, drinking and many costume contests.

 Take a two-and-a-half-hour guided tour of the Paramount Studios, as well as the neighboring Hollywood Forever Cemetery, during this after-hours experience.
-The tour digs up the dirt on Hollywood’s dearly departed and comes with a personalized souvenir photo and remembrance rose, as well as complimentary champagne and candy and popcorn hosted in an eerie location.
+The tour digs up the dirt on Hollywood’s dearly departed and comes with complimentary champagne, candy and popcorn hosted in an eerie location.

 Family-friendly Halloween activities